JoeDown/DarkSky-Web-Scraper-SQL-to-MongoDB-Migration/README.md

 # Module 2 Summative Lab

-## Introduction

-For today's section, we're going to work on a single big lab to apply everything we've learned in Module 2!

-## About This Lab

-A quick note before getting started--this lab isn't like other labs you seen so far.
-This lab is meant to take ~8 hours to complete, so it's much longer and more challenging that the average labs you've seen so far.
-If you feel like this lab is challenging or that you might be struggling a bit, don't fret--that's by design!
-With everything we've learned about Web Scraping, APIs, and Databases, the best way to test our knowledge of it is to build something substantial!

 ## The Project

-In this lab, we're going to make use of everything we've learned about APIs, databases, and Object-Oriented Programming to **_Extract, Transform, and Load_** (or **_ETL_**, for short) some data from a SQL database into a MongoDB Database.
+In this project, we going to make use of everything we've learned about APIs, databases, and Object-Oriented Programming to **_Extract, Transform, and Load_** (or **_ETL_**, for short) some data from a SQL database into a MongoDB Database.

-You'll find a database containing information about soccer teams and the matches they've played in the file `database.sqlite`.
+This repository contains a database with information about soccer teams and the matches they've played in the file `database.sqlite`.
 For this project, our goal is to get the data we think is important from this SQL database, do some calculations and data transformation, and then store everything in a MongoDB database.

 Let's get into the specifics of this project.

 ### The Goal

-Start by examining the data dictionary for the SQL database we'll be working with, which comes from this [kaggle page](https://www.kaggle.com/laudanum/footballdelphi).
+We will start by examining the data dictionary for the SQL database we'll be working with, which comes from this [kaggle page](https://www.kaggle.com/laudanum/footballdelphi).
 Familiarize yourself with the tables it contains, and what each column means.
 We'll be using this database to get data on each soccer team, calculate some summary statistics, and then store each in a MongoDB database.

 Upon completion of this lab, each unique team in this dataset should have a record in the MongoDB instance containing the following information: